Lawyer Consultation in Ontario: What To Expect and How to Prepareachkarlaw-admin

 When determining who to book a consultation with, keep in mind the practice areas of the firm or legal professional, to ensure they have knowledge and experience with matters similar to yours.

-Anything discussed during the legal consulation is protected by solicitor-client privilege, which means that all discussions and information is kept confidential, and cannot be shared with any third party.
+Anything discussed during the legal consultation in Ontario is protected by solicitor-client privilege, which means that all discussions and information is kept confidential, and cannot be shared with any third party.

 Solicitor-client privilege aims to ensure that clients, even potential clients, are completely honest about the details of their case, so that an accurate assessment can be provided.
 Without knowing all the facts, any strategy might be challenged by unpleasant surprises down the road.
 That’s why it is best to prepare knowing all the facts and having a full picture, to know exactly what to anticipate and how to properly respond to any challenges from the opposing side.